GluuFederation/docs-ce-prod/3.0.2/source/admin-guide/custom-script.md

 `oxtrust_script.log`.
 Please refer to these log files to troubleshoot errors in the interception scripts or following the workflow of the script.

+!!!
+Note
+    A `print` statement may not work on some environments if the `PYTHON_HOME` environment variable is not set.
+Make sure it points to a valid python installation.

 More details on Logs can be found in [Log Management](../operation/logs.md)

 ## Person Authentication